mayaanne/foundations/week-1/core/introduce-yourself.md

 - Why you're attending Dev Academy

 ## Reflect
-Create a my_reflection.md file in the `core`directory.
+Create a my_reflection.md file in the `core` directory.

-What struck you about the the sharing practice on slack?
+- What struck you about the the sharing practice on slack?
 Any surprises?
 Fears?
 Wonderful moments?
+- Add, stage and commit.
+Remember to make your commit messages meaningful!